The group’s scope includes:

 - How do we ensure our built environment reflects our principles of inclusivity such that buildings and spaces are accessible and welcoming to all?

-Each working group will collaborate with the Office of the President on a list of resources needed for its work, including internal data sets and models from peer institutions.
-In addition, each working group is charged with:
+Like all working groups, we will collaborate with the Office of the President on a list of resources needed for its work, including internal data sets and models from peer institutions.
+In addition, we will:

-- Developing an open and inclusive process for gathering input from all sectors of the campus;
+- Develop an open and inclusive process for gathering input from all sectors of the campus;

-- Developing a communications strategy throughout the fall and early spring of 2019-20;
+- Develop a communications strategy throughout the fall and early spring of 2019-20;

-- Coordinating with other relevant working groups and the Coordinating Committee as necessary;
+- Coordinate with other relevant working groups and the Coordinating Committee as necessary;

-- Recognizing that resources are limited and thinking carefully about ways to achieve programmatic change without necessarily increasing total spending;
+- Recognize that resources are limited and thinking carefully about ways to achieve programmatic change without necessarily increasing total spending;

-- Operating with the understanding that new initiatives may replace existing ones and thus an inventory of possible reductions/eliminations should be developed.
+- Operate with the understanding that new initiatives may replace existing ones and thus an inventory of possible reductions/eliminations should be developed.